 Healthy adults usually require 7-9 hours of sleep per night, but recent prominent surveys have shown that a significant proportion of Americans are getting much less.
 The Centers for Disease Control estimates that as much as 30% of people average less than 6 hours per night.
 The National Sleep Foundation also estimates that upwards of 60% of Americans experience sleep issues a few nights per week or more.
 This national epidemic of sleep deprivation is important because it poses significant safety risks to everyone and the health costs are staggering.

 Sleep is as integral to our health as nutrition and exercise, yet many people are overwhelmed with hectic schedules and trim their hours of rest to accommodate the demands of family, work, and social activities.
 Teens are at particularly high risk due to the school, activities and sports, yet they actually have a higher demand for sleep than adults.
+Making simple changes to your lifestyle or even switching to a different mattress can significantly improve your sleep quality, so it’s vital to read reviews on which mattress is best for you.
 Keep reading to learn why you should make sleep a priority.